Registration of the asylum application

 Registration at the territorial body of the SMS

 In case of regular crossing the border, a person has five business days to make an application to the territorial body of the SMS.[5]
-In case of irregular crossing the border with an intent to be recognised as a refugee or person in need of complementary protection, a person is obliged to immediately address the territorial body of the SMS for making the asylum application.[6]
+In case of irregular crossing the border with the intent to be recognised as a refugee or person in need of complementary protection, a person is obliged to immediately address the territorial body of the SMS for making the asylum application.[6]

 The territorial body of the SMS shall decide on registration and lodging of the application within the same business day on which the application was made.[7]

-- registers the application and submitted documents;
+• registers the application and submitted documents;

-- acquaints the applicant or their legal representative with the procedure for making a decision on their application, their rights and obligations under their own signature;
+• acquaints the applicant or their legal representative with the procedure for making a decision on their application, their rights and obligations under their own signature;

-- performs fingerprinting of the person;
+• performs fingerprinting of the person;

-- if necessary, refers the person for examination to establish their age;
+• if necessary, refers the person for examination to establish their age;

-- explains the procedure for applying for free legal aid;
+• explains the procedure for applying for free legal aid;

-- enters the received information into the centralised information system.[8]
+• enters the received information into the centralised information system.[8]

-MSID certifies the legality of a person’s stay on the territory of Ukraine until their status is finally determined or until they leave Ukrainian territory.[9]
-However, MSID is not an ID document in terms of Ukrainian legislation.
-Considering that national passports and IDs are subject to withdrawal when lodging the application, the asylum seeker is deprived of any ID while his case is under examination.
-It restricts their access to medical and social services.
+The territorial body of the SMS issues an MSID, a document confirming that an asylum applicant has requested protection in Ukraine, upon the lodging of the asylum application.
+The MSID is valid for one month.
+The MSID certifies the legality of a person’s stay on the territory of Ukraine until their status is finally determined or until they leave Ukrainian territory.[9]
+However, the MSID is not an ID document in terms of Ukrainian legislation.
+Given that national passports and IDs are withdrawn when lodging the application, an asylum applicant is deprived of any ID while their case is under examination.
+This restricts their access to medical and social services.

 The territorial body of the SMS may refuse to register the application in the following cases:

-- a person is claiming to be another person;
+• a person is claiming to be another person;

 Asylum seekers face a number of hurdles when trying to apply for asylum in Ukraine.

-In addition, the SMS may refer to Article 9 of the Convention on Refugees of 1951 invoking national security considerations.
-In public comments on the Draft Law of Ukraine on Amendment of Certain Laws of Ukraine on the Protection of the State Border of Ukraine, UNHCR highlighted that the language of Article 9 does not support the idea that derogation in exceptional circumstances is permissible to the right to apply for international protection.[19]
+In addition, the SMS may refer to Article 9 of the Convention on Refugees of 1951, invoking national security considerations.
+In public comments on the Draft Law of Ukraine on Amendment of Certain Laws of Ukraine on the Protection of the State Border of Ukraine, UNHCR highlighted that the language of Article 9 does not support the idea that derogation in exceptional circumstances is permissible regarding the right to apply for international protection.[19]

-In 2022 R2P and HIAS conducted a survey among third-country nationals examining their obstacles in obtaining protection in Ukraine after the full-scale invasion.
+In 2022, R2P and HIAS conducted a survey among third-country nationals examining their obstacles in obtaining protection in Ukraine after the full-scale invasion.
 17 % of the survey respondents reported being fined or detained for irregular stay or entry, or are at risk of deportation to the country they fled.
-Some respondents were fined when they contacted the SMS to apply for asylum, while others were blocked from obtaining their asylum seeker document (MSID).
+Some respondents were fined when they contacted the SMS to apply for asylum, while others were blocked from obtaining their asylum applicant document (MSID).[22]

 If the refusal is appealed and a positive court decision is obtained, the SMS shall accept the application.
 In such cases, it may take 1-2 years from the moment the asylum seeker actually makes an application to the moment the application is duly accepted.[27]